 - ⅓ cup (30g) grated Parmesan cheese

 - ½ teaspoon kosher or sea salt and a few turns of the pepper mill

-- Place the potato halves, cut side down, on top of the cheese mixture and bake for 45-50 minutes or until the potatoes are very tender when pierced with the tip of a knife.
-Precise baking time will depend on the thickness of your potatoes.
+Place the potato halves, cut side down, on top of the cheese mixture and bake for 45-50 minutes or until the potatoes are very tender when pierced with the tip of a knife.
+Check a few minutes early, as all ovens vary.
+(Helpful hints: If using a dark coated pan, the Parmesan will brown quicker than with a light colored or glass dish.
+Precise baking time will also vary depending on the thickness of potatoes.)

 Cool for 5 minutes before serving.
 Use a metal spatula to transfer to a serving platter or dinner plate, garnishing with snipped chives or parsley, if desired.